 Read the full State Bank of India UK Business Bank Account review.

-18. United Trust Bank
+19. United Trust Bank

-- Offers fixed-rate accounts only.
+- Offers fixed-rate and notice accounts only.

-- Terms of 1, 2 and 3 years.
+- Terms of 40 days up to 3 years.

 - Withdrawals during the term are not allowed.